Romain7426/Mouton1-anime/README.eng.md

 ## Compiling & Installing

 <pre>
-$ echo "clang" > ./CC        # Or your favorite compiler.
+$ echo "tcc" > ./CC          # Or your favorite compiler (tcc is our development compiler).
+$ echo "gmake" > ./GMAKE     # GNU-Make is required.
-$ sh ./configure.sh          # First generate tools, and then the Makefile.
+$ sh ./configure.sh          # First it generate tools, and then it generates the Makefile.
 $ make
 $ make install
 </pre>